vespa-engine/sample-apps/basic-search-java/README.md

 <!-- Copyright 2017 Yahoo Holdings.
 Licensed under the terms of the Apache 2.0 license.
 See LICENSE in the project root. -->
 # Vespa sample applications - Basic stateless Vespa application

-Extends the basic-search sample applicationn with a Searcher component in Java which does query and result processing.
+Extends the basic-search sample application with a Searcher component in Java which does query and result processing.

 Please refer to